 How can a DevOps Certification Help my Business?

 Adopting DevOps practices and creating a culture of collaboration can offer several advantages.
-Most importantly, DevOps culture encourages shared responsibility, transparency and feedback, creating a ‘systems thinking’ approach that gives everyone perspective on how their actions will impact the teams involved in a release process.
-This, in turn, can lead to higher-quality and faster processes, with increased dependency planning, priority alignment, accountability and teamwork.
-It can even lead to the odd bit of positive feedback from peer to peer, which can do wonders for company morale!
+Most importantly, DevOps cultures encourage shared responsibility, transparency, and feedback, creating a ‘systems thinking’ approach that gives everyone perspective on how their actions will impact the teams involved in a release process.
+This, in turn, can lead to faster and more high-quality processes, with increased dependency planning, priority alignment, accountability, and teamwork.
+It can even lead to the odd bit of positive feedback from peer to peer, which can do wonders for company morale.

 However, DevOps is not just about creating better products and services for release.
 It also deals with how to respond and adapt to potential issues (which, in the world of IT service development, are sadly unavoidable).
 With improved incident response times, more frequent review cycles and automated tests, DevOps-empowered companies can ensure that any issues can be dealt with swiftly and then fully utilized in order to aid future development.
 Remember, too much delay in solving issues can quickly lead to customer dissatisfaction and opportunities for competitors.
 Given how familiar development teams are with the ins and outs of their products, why shouldn’t they have more of a hand in adapting them when necessary?